johnaweiss/HTML-Micro-Templating/readme.md

 ## Container

 The insertion point in the webpage for the rendered merge.
 Container attributes are used to set the ID's of the template and recordset to merge.
 We use "MT-" prefix for all custom HTML tags and attributes.
+The class of the container will get applied to all the clones.

 `<span MT-records="EEs" MT-template="engineer" class="engineers"></span>`